spatulatom/projects-online/README.md

 <div align="center">

   <p>
-    'projects-online' is a portfolio website, it consists of the frontend and the backend sections - this repository contains its frontend source code.
+    'projects-online' is a portfolio website.
+It consists of the frontend and the backend sections - this repository contains its frontend source code.
        <br />
        <br />
     <a href="https://github.com/spatulatom/my-porfolio-backend"><strong>See also the backend source code of this website right here »</strong></a>
     <br />
     <br />
-     <a href="https://spatulatom.github.io/projects-online/"><strong>View the deployed website »</strong></a>
+     <a href="https://spatulatom.github.io/projects-online/"><strong>View the deployed website on GitHub pages »</strong></a>
     <br />

   </p>